Hello and welcome to my blog.

 I guess, the first question is easier to answer: I really like SQL.
 I think it is a simple, clean and surprisingly powerful language.
 Plus it’s a database thing.
 But beyond that …

-Update: The “John Edwards” guy actually turned out to be a real scumbag and this is what really differentiates him and the SQL language.
+Update: The “John Edwards” guy actually turned out to be a real scumbag, but that is a different story.

 And finally, why is that SQL “Intermediate”?